 You probably won’t have all of these symptoms during perimenopause, but it’s worth knowing many of the possible signs.

 Experiencing symptoms like these and suspect you may be entering perimenopause?
 Take the at-home Perimenopause Test to check if your levels of key hormones (estradiol, follicle-stimulating hormone, and luteinizing hormone) fall within established normal ranges.
+If you've already experienced menopause but symptoms continue to affect you, taking a postmenopause test may help shed light on potential hormone imbalances.

 However, some of these symptoms are more commonly experienced than other symptoms.
 Hot flashes, also known as vasomotor symptoms, are among the most frequently experienced symptoms that usually start during late perimenopause.
 Hot flashes are caused by a sudden flow of blood to the face or neck, making you feel uncomfortably hot and sweaty.
 Hot flashes last for varying amounts of time for different people and can be triggered by certain factors such as hot weather, tight clothing, caffeine, smoking, spicy foods, and alcohol—according to research.